HangfireIO/Hangfire.io/licensing/third-party.md

 In the event that we accidentally failed to list a required notice, please bring it to our attention by sending an email to <support@hangfire.io>.

+**Last Updated:** May 6, 2025 with the Microsoft.Azure.StackExchangeRedis package.

 ### [LibLog](https://github.com/damianh/LibLog) (MIT License)

 <span class="label label-success">Hangfire.Core</span>